CorentinWicht/GFPPeaks/README.md

 2-3) The ERP activity for the most representative electrode(s) input in the table, Chapter 7 [top right and bottom left].
 4) The GFP activity for epoch of interest [bottom right].
 ```
-The vertical bar represent, for all graphs, the position of the maximum GFP identified by the script (the maximum is really visible in the bottom right graph). \
+The vertical line represent, for all graphs, the position of the maximum GFP identified by the script (the maximum is really visible in the bottom right graph). \
-Next to the vertical bar, you have the exact peak position in ms and in time-frames (TF; i.e. dependent of your sampling rate).
+Next to the vertical line, you have the exact peak position in ms and in time-frames (TF; i.e. dependent of your sampling rate). \

-**WHAT DO THE BAR MEANS IN THE END?!?!??!**
+The vertical blue bar represents the component of interest's time scale.

 On the far right you will find the topography at the GFP peak (indicated in TF in the title). \
 You have the possibility to use the slide bar below to inspect the topography of the whole ERP period.